fanglin1/GPR_POI_Recommendation/README.md

 # GPR_POI_Recommendation
-(Unofficial implement)A graph method for point-of-interest recommendation
+(Unofficial implement for 'Learning Graph-Based Geographical Latent Representation for Point-of-Interest Recommendation')A graph method for point-of-interest recommendation